ArchRepos/phonebook/README.md

 # Command line phone book application

-Application will store and read data from a text file.
+Application can store and read data from a text file and database aswell.

 ## file format and Domain:
 ```ID;Name Surname;phone number```